A globe-spanning thriller of love and betrayal about a mysterious first lady with an explosive secret.

-Tired of covering the grating dysfunction of Washington and the increasingly outrageous antics of President Henry Caine, White House correspondent Sofie Morse quits her job and plans to leave politics behind.
-But when she gets a call from the office of First Lada Lara Caine, asking Sofie to come in for a private meeting with Lara, her curiosity is piqued.
-Sofie, like the rest of the world, knows little about Lara—only that Lara was born in Soviet Russia, raised in Paris, and worked as a model before moving to America and marrying the notoriously brash future president.
+Decades later and across the globe, journalist Sofie Morse is taking some much-needed time off after several chaotic years covering Washington politics.
+But when she gets a call from the office of First Lady Lara Caine, her curiosity is piqued.
+Sofie, like the rest of the world, knows little about Lara—only that she was born in Soviet Russia and raised in Paris before marrying Henry Caine, the brash future president.

 About the Author

 Anna Pitoniak is the author of Necessary People and The Futures.
 Before becoming a full-time author, she worked in book publishing, including as a senior editor at Random House.
-Anna grew up in Whistler, British Columbia.
-She graduated from Yale, and lives in New York City.
+Anna graduated from Yale and lives in New York City and East Hampton.

 A New York Times Book Review Editors' Choice